IBMSpectrumComputing/cloud-provider-plugins/README.md

 2. other: The instances is still in provision or in shutting-down status.

 ## getReturnRequests.sh

-sample input.json
+Check whether any of the instances in the input json file is terminated.

+sample input json file content
 ```
-{ "machines": [ { "name": "host-10-1-1-36", "machineId": "4fa69d720e06c50a89fb" } ] }
+{ "machines": [ { "name": "host-10-1-1-36", "machineId": "4fa69d720e06c50a89fb" }, { "name": "host-10-1-1-37", "machineId": "9fas9d720e06c50a782b" } ] }
 ```
-sample output json to stdOut
+sample output json to std out
- if there are some instances are terminated by cloud, such as aws spot instances.
+ if there an instance is terminated by cloud, such as aws spot instances.
 ```
 { "requests": [ { "machine": "host-10-1-1-36", "machineId": "4fa69d720e06c50a89fb" } ] }
 ```